webpack-contrib/script-loader/example/README.md

 	arguments[[object Object]] = object
 ```

-Also the code inside `script.exec.js` was executed without calling or using exec into the `entry.js`
+Also note that code inside `script.exec.js` was executed without calling or using `exec` into the `entry.js`